mschuchard/vault-raft-backup/README.md

 This repository and project is based on the work performed for [MITODL](https://github.com/mitodl/vault-raft-backup), and now serves as an upstream for the project hosted within that organization.
 Although the original work is unlicensed, this repository maintains the BSD-3 license with copyright notice on good faith.

 Statically linked binaries for various operating systems and processor architectures are available at the Github releases page (see link in the right column).
+Note that the CLI flag `version` will output version information, and then promptly exit.

 ### Prerequsities